outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 ### Interaction level interface

-	- interaction level is determined by which objects are marked as equals so they interact with each other, forming an interaction level/layer, such as the macromolecule layer or the pathogen layer

     - causal level
         - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs